-The current Solomon Gulch Project Boundary includes the impoundment (known as Solomon Gulch Reservoir or Solomon Lake) and surrounding shorelines; the main dam, saddle dike, and spillway; penstocks, powerhouse, substation, and associated appurtenant facilities; 1.68 miles of 24.9-kilovolt (kV) transmission line extending from the powerhouse switchyard to the Petro Star Switch Building at the Petro Star Valdez Refinery; and 108.16 miles of transmission line, extending from the Petro Star Switch Building to the Meals Substation (where it increases to 138 kV), to a substation adjacent to Pump Station 11 near Glennallen, Alaska.
+The Project is located on Solomon Lake near Valdez, Alaska, as shown in Figure 2-1.
+The current Project Boundary includes: Solomon Gulch Reservoir (also known as Solomon Lake) and surrounding lands; the dam, saddle dike, spillway, penstocks, powerhouse, and associated appurtenant facilities; 1.68 miles of 24.9-kilovolt (kV) transmission line extending from the powerhouse switchyard to the Petro Star Switch Building at the Petro Star Valdez Refinery; and 108.16 miles of transmission line extending from the Petro Star Switch Building to the Meals Substation (where the volatge increases to 138 kV), and further to a substation adjacent to Pump Station 11 near Glennallen, Alaska.